PeterMosier/resume/README.md

 ## Deployment

 ⚙️ This repository uses a GitHub Actions workflow to automatically deploy `index.html` to my WordPress website at peter.mosier.ca/resume.
+This action is triggered every time the resume is updated/saved (i.e. changes "Committed").

 ✅ The following badge shows whether the last deploy worked as expected.
 Clicking the badge shows the full run history.